 While a white color palette may sound boring, it can be refined and luxurious when paired with the right accents.
 Try a single, oversized piece of artwork on the wall above the sofa.
 Accent the white walls with exotic wood flooring.
 Bring in black accent pieces like a glass block accent table or lighting with black shades.
 These simple touches will pop against the bright white of the rest of the space, while not creating visual clutter.
 Ideally, you have a home full of massive windows that let you gaze out to nature to unwind, but if not, bring in a few carefully selected potted plants to add a touch of life to the space.

 Rather than adding patterns to your space, try adding texture.
-Minimalist spaces work best when multiple textures are combined like a leather sofa, glass coffee table, and soft plush area rug on wood floors.
+Minimalist spaces work best when multiple textures are combined, like a leather sofa, glass coffee table, and a soft, plush area rug on wood floors.
 If you want a true white-on-white space, these textures will add enough visual interest to keep the design feeling luxurious.

 But minimalism can’t be talked about without highlighting the star of the style, Tadao Ando.
 He was the first to bring contemporary Japanese architecture into the mainstream and in doing so, gave the rest of the world insight into just how beautiful simplicity can be.
-He also showed us that white isn’t the be all and end all of minimalist style, often incorporating light gray concrete into his designs.
-Above all, Ando exemplified the idea that architecture is an extension of nature, which, combined with the “less is more” motto, make up the founding principles of the minimalist movement.
+He also showed us that white isn’t the be-all and end-all of minimalist style, often incorporating light gray concrete into his designs.
+Above all, Ando exemplified the idea that architecture is an extension of nature, which, combined with the “less is more” motto, serves as the founding principle of the minimalist movement.

 Middle of the Line

-For more home inspiration, check out our guide to mid-century modern style.
+For more home inspiration, check out our modern Japanese style guide.